This post may contain affiliate links. For more information, read my disclosure policy.

 - The apples are perfectly cooked

-Apples: I used Granny Smith apples for this recipe but you can definitely make it with Fuji or Gala or Golden Delicious (or similar) but I wouldn’t use straight red apples.
+- Apples: I used Granny Smith apples for this recipe but you can definitely make it with Fuji or Gala, Golden Delicious or Honeycrisp apples, but I wouldn’t use straight red apples.

-Sugar: You’ll need granulated sugar for the apples and cake and brown sugar for the crumble.
+- Sugar: You’ll need granulated sugar for the apples and cake and light brown sugar for the crumble.

-Milk: You can use regular, nonfat or even nondairy milk in this recipe.
+- Milk: You can use regular, nonfat or even nondairy milk in this recipe.
+This is not a sour cream coffee cake; I prefer using milk.

 There are three parts to making this recipe: the apples, the cake, and the crumb.
 The steps are worth it!

-Step 1.
-Prepare your apples: Coring, slice and dice them small.
+- First, prepare your apples: Coring, slice and dice them small.
 Melt butter in a large skillet over medium heat.
 Add apples, sugar, and cinnamon.
 Cook for about 3-4 minutes, until the apple just starts to turn opaque, but is still white.
 Remove from heat to cool.
+(If you want you can peel your apples: My favorite way is to use a peeler/spiralizer tool.
+This is my favorite apple peeler.)

-- Whisk dry ingredients in a small bowl.
+- Make your cake: Whisk dry ingredients in a small bowl.

-Step 3.
-Make the streusel: Simply stir the melted butter with brown sugar, flour and cinnamon.
-I like to use a fork so it stays crumbly.
+- Make the streusel topping: Simply stir the melted butter with brown sugar, flour and cinnamon.
+I like to use a fork so the streusel stays crumbly.

-Step 4.
-Assemble your cake: Simply add your cake batter to a pan sprayed with nonstick cooking spray.
+- Assemble your cake: Simply add your cake batter to a pan sprayed with nonstick cooking spray.
 Add apples, then top with streusel and bake until a toothpick comes out clean.
+You can also bake it in a springform pan or a square baking pan.

-- Be sure to use the right size pan: either a 9 or 10-inch round cake pan or 10-inch or deep dish pie plate, or a 9-inch square pan.
+- Be sure to use the right size pan: either a 9 or 10-inch round cake pan or 10-inch or deep dish pie plate, or a 9-inch square pan or springform pan.

 - Use a fork to mix the crumble so it doesn’t compact, and use your hands to sprinkle it over the top of the cake evenly.